-The licence cost is in two parts an "application / renewal" fee which covers the local authority cost of processing your application and inspection prior to issuing a licence, then a "Grant fee" which includes the cost of an interim inspection during the period of your licence.
+The licence cost is in two parts an "application / renewal" fee which covers the local authority cost of processing your application and inspection prior to issuing a licence, then an "interim inspection / enforcement fee" which covers the cost of an interim inspection during the period of your licence.
 The costs have been calculated based on the latest government guidance and are expected to cover the costs to the Local Authority of inspection and licensing.